RobbertH/robberth.github.io/_posts/projects/2015-07-15-aggressive-robot.markdown

 the doyo without damaging it.
 And the robots mustn't be controlled by a user, but do everything on its own.

-The main question is where and how to place the sensors.
+One of the biggest questions I had is where and how to place the sensors.
 There are a lot of options
 here: two at the front / one on each side / one rotating on a servo / ...
 I watched some videos and did some research and decided to go with the "two at the front" approach, which works as follows: the robot spins around until it finds something close enough to consider as a target.
-If one sensor measures a short distance and the other a long, then the robot will spin until both sensors measure a short distance, so the robot is always pointing at it's target. <br>
+If one sensor measures a short distance and the other a long, then the robot will spin until both sensors measure a short distance, so the robot is always pointing at its target. <br>

-In the world of sensors, you basically have 3 cheap options: ultrasonic HC-SR04, infrared FC-51 or an infrared Sharp sensor.
+When looking online, I found that there are basically 3 cheap options for sensors: ultrasonic HC-SR04, infrared FC-51 or an infrared Sharp sensor.
 I bought the FC-51's because I thought HC-SR04's would interfere too much with each other and possibly with the enemy, but that didn't work out for me.
 They are just completely unusable.
-Luckily, I had some HC-SR04's lying around.
+Luckily, I had some HC-SR04's lying around so I switched to them.

 <h2>Components</h2>
 <ul>